🌞 Introducing The 2022 User Research Yearbook, a groovy directory of essential voices in UXR.

-A data-backed calculator for user research
+A data-backed calculator for user research.

-On to the other variables.
+We ask about a number of different variables that help us make a better recommendation for your study.
 This section explains what we mean by consumer, professional, moderated, unmoderated, remote, and in-person.

 For example, if you’re running a study on grocery shopping and you need to talk to people between the ages of 25-35 who are the primary shoppers for their household, you’d be targeting consumers.

-For example, if you need to talk to Cardiologists in Chicago, you’re targeting professionals.
+For example, if you need to talk to cardiologists in Chicago, you’re targeting professionals.

 A remote study is any study that doesn’t require the participant and the researcher to be in the same physical location.
-This can mean a video chat, a phone call, or a recorded submission.
+This can mean a video chat, a phone call, or asynchronously recorded submission.

 Unmoderated sessions don’t have a moderator present.
 This means the participant completes the activity on their own, without the help of a researcher or moderator.
 Unmoderated usability tests, tree tests, diary studies, and first click tests are all examples of unmoderated tasks.

-Carrie Boyd is a Content Creator at User Interviews.
+Carrie Boyd is a UXR content wiz, formerly at User Interviews.
 She loves writing, traveling, and learning new things.
 You can typically find her hunched over her computer with a cup of coffee the size of her face.